 Putting it another way, the relationship between these three are as follows:

 - The maximum bandwidth of a network specifies the maximum number of conversations that the network can support.
 Conversations are exchanges of data from one point to another.

 - Latency is used to measure how quickly these conversations take place.
 The more latency there is, the longer these conversations take to hold.

 - The level of latency determines the maximum throughput of a conversation.
 Throughput is how much data can be transmitted within a conversation.

-Naturally, the amount of data that can be transmitted in a conversation decreases the more latency there is.
+Naturally, the amount of data that can be transmitted in a conversation decreases the more network latency there is.
 This is because it takes longer for data to be transmitted within the conversation because packets take a longer time to reach their destination.
 Now we’re going to take a look at these concepts in further detail.

 What is Network Latency?